-After speaking with your advisor about your eligibility to move on to Upper Division (UD) in the following semester, your advisor will update your record so that it states you are in UD by changing your program so that the pre-major indicator will be removed.
+Once you have completed the survey in Step three, your student record will be updated to reflect that you are in UD by changing your program so that the pre-major indicator will be removed.
 This will allow for you to register for UD Krannert courses.

 Once grades post for the semester, a team of advisors will review all Upper Division eligible students.
 They will calculate your individual MAI/EAI (see AI and Alternate AI for more details) to determine eligibility.

-- If you finish your current semester (in which you are finishing AI courses) with acceptable grades, you will be allowed to remain in your UD courses that you previously registered for.
+- If you finish your current semester (in which you are finishing AI courses) meeting the requirements, you will be allowed to remain in your UD courses that you previously registered for.

-- If you finish your current semester (in which you are finishing AI courses) with unacceptable grades, you will be asked to drop the UD courses you previously registered for and moved to lower division (pre-major).
+- If you finish your current semester (in which you are finishing AI courses) not meeting the requirements, you will need to change your schedule or the classes will be dropped and you will be moved to lower division (pre-major).

 You will be notified via email if you have been accepted or denied access to Upper Division.
 More instructions on how to proceed will be included in that email.